AnnaPatrusheva/AnnaPatrusheva_solved_projects/README.md

-# AnnaPatrusheva_solved_projects
+# AnnaShklyarevskaya_solved_projects
 Greetings!
-My name is Anna Patrusheva and in this repository I share my solutions for training projects in the field of data science.
+My name is Anna Shklyarevskaya and in this repository I share my solutions for training projects in the field of data science.
 Programming language is python.
 Here is the list of training projects with short descriptions:
 | Project's theme | Description | Libraries |
 | --- | --- | --- |